rancher/rancher-docs/versioned_docs/version-2.5/pages-for-subheaders/fleet-gitops-at-scale.md

 In order for Helm charts with dependencies to deploy successfully, you must run a manual command (as listed below), as it is up to the user to fulfill the dependency list.
 If you do not do this and proceed to clone your repository and run `helm install`, your installation will fail because the dependencies will be missing.

 The Helm chart in the git repository must include its dependencies in the charts subdirectory.
-You must either manually run `helm dependencies update $chart` OR run `helm dependencies build $chart` locally, then commit the complete charts directory to your git repository.
+You must either manually run `helm dependencies update $chart` or run `helm dependencies build $chart` locally, then commit the complete charts directory to your git repository.
 Note that you will update your commands with the applicable parameters

 ## Troubleshooting